casudo/KiwiSSH/README.md

 - Implement backup job log rotation and retention policies (e.g. delete logs if line >10000 or older than 90 days)
 - Add visual popup when opening JobView.vue for the first initial load takes longer than 3 seconds to inform the user that the page is still loading and to prevent them from thinking the UI is frozen
 - Move function-level imports to top-level imports to comply with PEP8
+- Configuration Diff should show the actual line number of the config file
+- Move config validation from `entrypoint.py` to `@field_validator` or `@model_validator` in the Pydantic models in `config.py`.
+These get directly called when the config is loaded via `get_settings()`.
+This is the first and fastest way to validate the config.
+Maybe the entrypoint file is obsolite after that or can be simplified to just validate environment variables. `entrypoint.py` is still useful to check for non-empty fields.
+- Pentests
+- Rework Pydantic models (required vs optional fields, default values, validators, etc.)

 **Long Term:**